collindching/Data-Science-Journey/README.md

 ### Achievements

 First of all, I want to pat myself on the back for getting my first data science job as a Senior Data Analyst on January 6th.
+This job has been several years in the making, and has been the result of a lot of persistence.
+This is only the beginning of a career in data science and I have a lot to learn.
+To have a record of personal milestones, I'm tracking my learning progress here.

-Blogs
+**1. Blogs**

 | | Post topic|Date started|Date completed|
 | --- | --- | --- | --- |
 | 1. | Merck feature selection algorithm | In 2019 | --- |

-Projects
+**2. Projects**

 | | Project|Date started|Date completed|
 | --- | --- | --- | --- |
 | 1. | Poisson regression | --- | --- |

-Learning Materials
+**3. Learning Materials**

 | | Resource|Date started|Date completed|
 | --- | --- | --- | --- |